ViralTexts/gtr-clusters/clusters/18500316-sn83035487-EducateYourDaughters.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+lustrated hy the
+following re-corded observations of a
 shrewd w mer -&quot;V ben I. lived among the
 Choctaw Indian», I held a consultation
 with one of then chiefs respecting the